Job Title and Responsibilities

 Employability lead for Psychology: I am responsible for embedding the psychology employability strategy throughout the undergraduate programmes.
-I deliver sessions on employability in psychology to Level 6 students, and organise the annual spring careers fair for psychology.
+I deliver sessions on employability in psychology to Level 6 students, and organise the annual careers fair for psychology.

 Honorary Treasurer for the British Psychological Society Division of Health Psychology

 External Examiner for University of Wales Trinity St David MSc programme

 External Examiner for University of Bath MSc Programme